Fire and rescue services

 More information:

-Ethiopia is still vulnerable to international spread of the wild poliovirus.
+Ethiopia is vulnerable to international spread of the wild poliovirus.

-Stay up to date with recommended polio vaccinations, including a booster dose, through the Australian Immunisation Handbook.
+Stay up to date with recommended polio vaccinations, including a booster dose, through the Australian Department of Health, Disability and Aging.

 Symptoms of altitude sickness include: